Folsom, CA

 Parking available in the Historic District Garage

-- 11 a.m. – Sacramento Valley Railroad, presented by Historian Paul Helman
+- 11 a.m. – SVRR presented by Paul Helman

-- 12 p.m. – Theodore Judah, presented by Historian Chuck Spinks
+- 12 p.m. – Theodore Judah presented by Chuck Spinks

-- 1 p.m. – Anna Judah, presented by Historian Christine Pifer-Foote
+- 1 p.m. – Anna Judah presented by Christine Pifer-Foote

 Event Speaker Bios